gekkota-os/SDK/API/nfc/README.md

 nsISystemAdapterNfcObserver interface Reference
 ===============================================

-    #include <nsISystemAdapterNfc.idl>

 -   void onTargetFound ( in nsISystemAdapterNfcTarget aTarget)

-    *Callback called when a target enter the near field of the device.*

 <!-- -->

 -   void onTargetLost ( in nsISystemAdapterNfcTarget aTarget)

-    *Callback called when a target leave the near field of the device.*

 <!-- -->

 -   void onMessageRead ( in nsISystemAdapterNfcTarget aTarget, in nsIArray aRecords)

-    *Callback called when a Peer send a message to the device.*

 <!-- -->

 -   void onPollStop ( )

-    *Callback called when polling is disabled.*

 <!-- -->

 -   void onPollStart ( )

-    *Callback called when polling is enabled.*

 Detailed Description
 --------------------

 The nsISystemAdapterNfcObserver interface provides some callbacks for polling and detection of targets

-Definition at line 106 of file nsISystemAdapterNfc.idl

-The Documentation for this struct was generated from the following file:

--   nsISystemAdapterNfc.idl

 void nsISystemAdapterNfcObserver::onTargetFound (in nsISystemAdapterNfcTarget aTarget)
 --------------------------------------------------------------------------------------

-Callback called when a target enter the near field of the device.
+Callback called when a target enter the near field of the device

 <table>
 <caption>Parameters</caption>
 <colgroup>